-Join Taz Tally for an in-depth discussion in this video RGB versus CMYK color adjustments, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video RGB versus CMYK color adjustments, part of Adobe Camera Raw: Color Correction.

 - This short little video is just to shoutout…to those of you who are prepress-oriented.…If you are a CMYK person, which is how I got started…in this business with all doing CMYK editing,…you need to know that when you're working with…in Adobe Camera Raw, when you right-click…and "Open in Camera Raw," or double-click…and open synthetic Photoshop camera raw,…we're really talking about RGB editing.…All of this is set up for editing RGB images.…So if you're thinking about how your workflow should be…if you're working with Camera Raw…or Lightroom, is always, you know, capture.…

 Almost all the images that are captured these days…will come in to you as RGB, whether it's off a scan…or a digital camera.
 If you have a scanner that can…do the conversion right off the bat,…you may end up with a CMYK file…but you will be editing those here.…So we're capturing and editing an RGB,…and then we're going to be converting the CMYK…someplace else, either in Photoshop,…through the Photoshop dialogue boxes for conversion…using RGB to CMYK profiles, or perhaps you're doing it…

 - Working between Camera Raw, Photoshop, and Lightroom